jsconf/2018.jsconf.eu/contents/news/conference-menu.md

 ## CHILDRENS MENU

-### LUNCH
+### CHILDRENS LUNCH
-- Potato-gnocchis with Parmesan and cherry tomatos
+- Potato gnocchis with parmesan and cherry tomatos
 - Eggplant salad
 - Dessert of the day

-### DINNER
+### CHILDRENS DINNER

-- Fried rice with asian vegetables and egg omelet
+- Fried rice with vegetables and egg omelet
 - Tomato rice with cherry tomatoes, grilled watermelon and fresh mint
 - Dessert of the day

-### LUNCH DAY 2
+### CHILDRENS LUNCH DAY 2
-- Spaetzle with cheese cream sauce and chive
+- Spätzle with cheese cream sauce and chive
 - Dessert from the truck: Sweet potato fries with apple puree and cinnamonsugar